adcondev/my-learning-notes/RED2000/NOTES.md

 - I will check the following [article](https://harishd.hashnode.dev/go-import-side-effect-or-blank-import) about importing only side effects (`_ "import/pkg"`) in Go.
 I want to understand how it works and how to use it properly.
 - I worked on a `Taskfile.yml` for the `BSInstaller.exe`, this will help the developer side.
 It is a Go alteranative to Makefile. the file will help to build, test and run the `BSInstaller.exe`.

+## 🗓️ **WEEK 15: TBD**

+**Period:** October 13 - October 17, 2025

+- I was tasked to improve the security of the Weight Scale Daemon.
+Not everyone should be able to access the scale data.
+- Make the changes in the installer to accept arguments and passes them to the service executable.
+  - Among them is the `--secure` flag to enable secure mode.
+I need to allow only certain clients to access the scale data in the websocket.
+  - The `--url` flag to change the default URL (<http://localhost:8080>).
+Default will be `http://localhost:8080`.
+- I set up alerts and monitoring for the VPS.
+A container with n8n is being monitored and RAM usage is being tracked.
+DigitalOcean will trigger an alert if RAM usage exceeds 75% for more than 5 minutes or if n8n crashes.
+- The VPS was built with DigitalOcean.
+It leverages on containers for each service, because of this Traefik is being used as a reverse proxy, load balancer and SSL termination.
+It is also running a n8n container for workflow automation.
+- I will create replicas at least for the n8n container and setup Watchtower for automatic updates with zero downtime.
+I will check Dokploy today in case a database is needed as external service for n8n.
+- I need to design tests against failure scenarios in the Weight Scale Daemon.
+I will check how to simulate a crash and how the service behaves in that situation.
+Even from physical disconnection of the scale.

 ---

 ## 🎯 **Current Focus Areas**